mattfaircloth/RunBuddy-frontend/README.md

 # RunBuddy

-You can view a demo of RunBuddy here: [click here](https://youtu.be/Zp9GPLzwdtk) You can view the RunBuddy backend here: [click here](https://github.com/mattfaircloth/run-buddy-backend)
+You can view a demo of RunBuddy here: [Demo](https://youtu.be/Zp9GPLzwdtk)

+You can view the RunBuddy backend here: [Backend](https://github.com/mattfaircloth/run-buddy-backend)

 RunBuddy is a web app that allows users to find other runners based on their current location.
 This web application uses the Google Maps and GeoCoding APIs, as well as a custom back-end Rails API.
 Users are able to join or leave workouts, and add and remove friends.
 When a user creates a new workout, it will be displayed on their friends Map.
 Users can also see the workouts of friends of friends.